 Let’s start with the basics.
 Does the phrase “Google My Business” ring a bell?
 When potential or pre-existing customers search for your business online, think of your Google My Business (GMB) listing as your first impression.
 It’s the first place customers see you when they search for you online.

-Within your listing, customers have access to your business hours, your contact information, photos to showcase your company, your website URL, where you’re located, areas you serve, and more.
+Within your online local listing, customers have access to your business hours, your contact information, photos to showcase your company, your website URL, where you’re located, areas you serve, and more.
 Within seconds, inaccurate or missing information can turn these customers away.

 Your GMB listing is important.
 If not properly managed, monitored, and kept updated with accurate information, you are losing one of your biggest assets in the world of online marketing.